-The Training Wheels Course is a 3 session introductory program with each session lasting 1 hour.
-These sessions are run over a week period with a session Monday, Tuesday, and Thursday.
+The Training Wheels Course is a 2 session introductory program with each session lasting 1 hour.
+These sessions are run over a week period with a session Monday and Tuesday.
 It is recommended to try and get all classes done in the first week, if not you will be allowed to return at a later date to make up the missed class.
 There is also an option for private sessions for an additional cost if you are unable to make the Training Wheels class times.
-However all classes will need to be completed before beginning regular Crossfit classes, (Hardcore classes and Saturday CrossFit classes will still be available to you while going through Training Wheels).
+However, all classes will need to be completed before beginning regular Crossfit classes, (Hardcore classes and Saturday CrossFit classes will still be available to you while going through Training Wheels).

 Forget everything you think you know about high-intensity workouts because Hardcore turns old-school interval training into new-school fun.
 Get ready for 30 minutes of HARDCORE cardio, which incorporates a broad spectrum of body weight and light weight movements.
 The last 15 minutes is designed to strengthen your core.